si335/si335.github.io/content/pages/computing.md

 * My browser is *Firefox*.
 I use *Betterfox* for privacy and *Tridactyl* for Vim keybindings.

 * This website is powered by [*Zola*](https://www.getzola.org/).
-I picked this site generator in favour of e.g. Hugo or Jekyll because it seemed less clunky.
+I chose it in favour of e.g. Hugo or Jekyll because it seemed less clunky.

 # Tips